convoluted-m/AIE-Certification-Challenge/README.md

 - Deployment — Local only as a privacy requirement — user data does not leave the device.

 RAG components:
-- Retriever: hybrid retriever combining Qdrant semantic search and BM25 lexical retrieval, fused via weighted reciprocal rank fusion (RRF)
+- Retriever: hybrid retriever combining Qdrant semantic search and BM25 lexical search, fused with reciprocal rank fusion (RRF)
-- Generator: `ChatOllama (gpt-oss:20b)` summarises raw retrieved dream content into a natural language response
+- Generator: `ChatOllama (gpt-oss:20b)` summarises retrieved dream content into a response

 Agent components:
-- `create_agent()` with two tools
+- `create_agent()` agent with two tools decides whether and when to call each tool
-- `SYSTEM_PROMPT` with routing rules, guardrails against interpretation, and response format guidance
+- `SYSTEM_PROMPT` prompt with instructions, guardrails, tool routing rules and few-shot examples
-- The agent decides per query whether to call `dream_archive_search`, `tavily_dream_info`, or respond directly (e.g. for guardrail cases)

 ## 3. Data + Chunking

-Data: For the prototype, 32 synthetic dream journal entries, written as a single PDF (`data/dream_entries.pdf`).
+For the prototype, I generated 32 synthetic dream journal entries and saved them as a single PDF (`data/dream_entries.pdf`).
 Each entry includes a date and a first-person dream narrative (100–300 words).
 The entries feature recurring motifs (water, houses, bridges, clocks, trains) to support retrieval and pattern evaluation.

-Chunking strategy: The document is split one dream entry per chunk, using `"Dream "` as the separator in `RecursiveCharacterTextSplitter`.
+The document is split one dream entry per chunk, using `"Dream "` as the separator in `RecursiveCharacterTextSplitter`.
 Chunk overlap is set to 0.
-This decision was made because the unit of retrieval should be a complete dream entry.
-Splitting a dream mid-narrative would break the semantic coherence of the entry (the beginning and end of a single dream would appear in different chunks and could be retrieved independently, degrading retrieval precision and response quality.
-Using entry boundaries as natural split points keeps each retrieved chunk self-contained and meaningful.
+I made this decision because the unit of retrieval should be a complete dream entry (splitting a dream mid-narrative would break the coherence of the entry - bits of a single dream would appear in different chunks and could be retrieved independently, thus degrading retrieval precision and response quality).
+Using each dream as separate  keeps each retrieved chunk self-contained and meaningful.

-External API: Tavily Search API (`tavily_dream_info` tool).
-Used for general questions about dreaming and dream journaling (e.g. *"Is it helpful to keep a dream journal?"*).
+I use  the Tavily Search API with the (`tavily_dream_info` tool) for general questions about dreaming and dream journaling (e.g. *"Is it helpful to keep a dream journal?"*).
 Tavily is not called for queries about the user's specific dreams.
-The tool is included in the prototype to meet the certification challenge requirements.
+The tool is included in the prototype to meet the certification challenge requirements and I will probably remove it later as this exposes the app to the public web.

 ## 4. End-to-End Prototype